Rywin affair: Long-term impact on political culture

 Former dissident Adam Michnik's reputation was damaged, as he was suspected to be more deeply entangled in the scandal, although in what way remains unclear.
 His friendly relations with members of the former communist political establishment were exposed.
 This increased the numbers of Poles who are convinced that politicians and opinion-leaders are involved with the large-scale shadow economy.

 The right-wing party Law and Justice, whose defining themes are the fight against crime and corruption, benefited from the affair, which raised its public profile.
 The party's deputy Zbigniew Ziobro authored the radical minority report which the Sejm passed.

+The scandal was a major factor in the SLD's severe defeat at the 2005 elections.
+It declined to the point that it was swept out of the Sejm altogether in 2015.
+The party returned to the legislature four years later, and has since renamed itself New Left.
+The party would not return to government until 2023, when it became a junior partner in a broad pro-European coalition headed by Donald Tusk.